WJ-NFI/hansken-kaitai-plugin-template-python/README.md

 For more information on the supported formats by Kaitai, go to https://formats.kaitai.io/.

+An example implementation of a KaiTai plugin is found [here](https://github.com/NetherlandsForensicInstitute/hansken-extraction-plugin-sdk-examples/tree/main/python/appledoublekaitai).

 To transform this template into an implementation, we suggest to conduct the following steps:
 * Clone the template plugin to get started on implementing your Kaitai plugin for Hansken